openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Notification Error Response

-If the Notification Request does not contain an Access Token or contains an invalid Access Token, the Notification Endpoint returns an Authorization Error Response such as defined in section 3 of [@!RFC6750].
+If the Notification Request does not contain an Access Token or contains an invalid Access Token, the Notification Endpoint returns an Authorization Error Response such as defined in Section 3 of [@!RFC6750].

 When the `notification_id` value is invalid, the HTTP response MUST use the HTTP status code 400 (Bad Request) and set the content type to `application/json` with the following parameters in the JSON-encoded response body: